wearearima/blog/_posts/en/2020-09-03-contract-testing.markdown

 So far then, a little introduction or snapshot of the evolution of application architecture and a context to define some concepts that we will use throughout the article.
 Now let's go back to what interests us: quality and testing.
 How would we test our application?
 What testing “tools” do we have at our disposal to test an application of this type?

 As we have said, the _consumer_ remains a web application that accesses another application, which offers us its services through a REST API, the _producer_.
-We have a backpack full of tools and resources that can help us to test each of these two components in a watertight way: unit tests, integration tests, [parameterized tests](https://blog.arima.eu/2020/07/01/parameterized-tests.html){:target="_blank"}, JUnit 5, TestContainers, Mockito, [Pitest](https://blog.arima.eu/2020/05/25/mutation-testing.html){:target="_blank"}...
+We have a backpack full of tools and resources that can help us to test each of these two components in a watertight way: unit tests, integration tests, parameterized tests, JUnit 5, TestContainers, Mockito, [Pitest](https://blog.arima.eu/en/2020/05/25/mutation-testing.html){:target="_blank"}...

 For example, in the _consumer_ we could test the services that include the calls to the REST API by mocking/stubbing the responses from the server.
 Let's see what some of those tests might look like.